Every Canadian Counts hopes you and yours are remaining safe and

 The Board also wants to note the hiring of a part-time researcher, Daksh Aggarwall who has assisted in website renewal and is currently engaged in fundraising.
 Daksh is an Environmental Engineering Student at the University of Guelph.

-The Every Canadian Counts Coalition also wished to welcome Beth Sweeney, a student at Algonquin College to the team.
+Every Canadian Counts also wished to welcome Beth Sweeney, a student at Algonquin College to the team.
 Beth will be working on the Stories Project.
 Beth has been made available to us thanks to the David Ferguson and Ann Cole of the Ottawa Carleton Association for Persons with Developmental Disabilities.